JEspitiaBriers/Uni-Final-Piece/README.md

 ## To use there are 2 methods to use this product:

+common steps:
+open 2 terminals
+in the first terminal execute: npm install then execute: node server.js

 method 1:
-open 2 terminals
-in the first terminal execute: node server.js in the second terminal execute: npm run dev
+in the second terminal execute: npm run dev

 method 2:
-open 2 terminals
-in the first terminal execute: node server.js in the second terminal execute: npm run build visit the URL printed in the temrinal
+in the second terminal execute: npm run build visit the URL printed in the temrinal